sudosoph/docs/content/tutorials/activate-section-io/_index.md

 Once you have a user account, this tutorial will guide you through the steps to route traffic through your Application Edge.

-At the end of this tutorial:
+At the end of this tutorial you'll have:

-* Your DNS records will be set up to point at section.io.
+* Your DNS records set up to point at section.io.
-* You'll have free, automatically renewing, SSL certificates.
+* Free and automatically renewing SSL certificates.
-* All your HTTP traffic will be handled by section.io.
+* All your HTTP traffic handled by section.io.

 [Let's proceed to step 1, creating your Application Edge]({{< relref "tutorials/activate-section-io/create-application-edge.md" >}}).